How Can Teens Gain Weight? Facts And Tips

 • Exercise right

 One way to gain weight is to increase muscle mass.
 Exercise is the most effective way to build muscles, in addition to eating protein-rich foods.
-When you exercise, your body burns calories, which is energy, and makes you hungry.
-The right amount of exercise will increase your hunger and allow you to eat more than usual, which helps in gaining weight.
+When they exercise, their body burns calories, which increases hunger, allowing them to consume more food to support weight gain.

 Strength training exercises like bench presses, lifts, chin-ups, crunches, and squats that build muscles are good for weight gain.
-Be careful not to exercise more than you need to, because that will lead burning more calories.
-The more calories you burn, the more you will have to consume to gain weight (4).
+Encourage your teenager to engage in these activities, but ensure they do not over-exercise, as excessive physical activity can lead to burning more calories than necessary.
+The more calories burned, the more they will need to consume to achieve weight gain (22).

 Include good fats in the meals your teen eats